AlinaCalmis/projects.portfolio.videographer/README.md

 Then `nvm use` each time you open the project

 ## Release
-Simply pus to the live branch
+Simply push to the live branch, see .github/deploy.yml for more info
+Note: sometimes github disables pages for some reason? wtf

 --
 # VideographerPortfolio